tari-project/rfcs/src/RFC-0120_Consensus.md

 The timestamp MUST conform to the following:

-* Must be transmitted as UNIX timestamp.
+* MUST be transmitted as a UNIX timestamp.
 * MUST be less than [FTL].
 * MUST be higher than the [MTP].

 #### Output_mr
 [output_mr]: #output_mr "Output Merkle root"

-The `output_mr` MUST be calculated as follows: Hash (`TXO MMR root`  || Hash(`spent TXO bitmap`)).
+The `output_mr` MUST be calculated as the sparse Merkle tree root of all UNSPENT outputs in the blockchain, after this block has been applied.

-The `TXO MMR root` is the MMR root that commits to every [transaction output] that has ever existed since the genesis [block].

-The `spent TXO bitmap` is a compact serialized [roaring bitmap] containing all the output MMR leaf indexes of all the outputs that have ever been spent.

 The output_mr MUST conform to the following:

 * Represented as an array of unsigned 8-bit integers (bytes) in little-endian format.